-It is a question of fact and degree whether premises are finished to a degree that they can be considered for a premises licence-and that "Requiring the building to be complete ensures that the authority can inspect it fully".
+It is a question of fact and degree whether premises are finished to a degree that they can be considered for a premises licence.

 If the construction of the premises is not yet complete, or if they need alteration, or if the applicant does not yet have the right to occupy them, then an application for a provisional statement should be made.